 When developing a cause marketing campaign, here’s how to pick the right charity partner:

 Choose a partner that’s respected.
 You want to work with a charity that is well-respected in the community.
-Charities that have earned respect over time usually have excellent marketing and fundraising abilities—which will obviously help you implement an effective cause marketing campaign.
+Charities that have earned respect over time usually have excellent marketing and fundraising abilities, which will help you implement an effective cause marketing campaign.

 Consider partnering with a small organization.
 Working with large non-profit organizations can be a great way to connect your company to a well-respected organization.
 But if you’re just one of a hundred other companies involved with that charity, you might not stand out.
 Consider instead a smaller charity—like a small food bank—so your company can make a big difference in a very targeted way.